TL;DR

 - Teams usually get the most value when the analysis resolves disagreements that have already started showing up across product, sales, pricing, and marketing.

 Most SaaS strategy debates are framed too late.
-The team is already arguing about PLG, pricing, onboarding, sales-assist, or repositioning before it has agreed on what the product structurally is.
+The team is already arguing about PLG, pricing, onboarding, or repositioning before it has agreed on what the product structurally is.

 "The point of Product DNA analysis is not to label the product beautifully.
 It is to stop the business from choosing strategies that the product has no structural chance of supporting."